-In terms of cleaning methods for prototype pcb assembly manufacturing, this method is the best.
+In terms of cleaning methods for prototype PCB assembly manufacturing, this method is the best.
 This is because ultrasonic cleaning involves a temperature-controlled process that is done at set time intervals.
 Of course, the solution used in this process will affect the ultimate effectiveness of the method.

 3. Automatic cleaning machine

-The process involves placing the soldering pcb board in a basket and dipping it into the solution.
-Once it is taken out of solution, it is then dried.
+The process involves placing the soldering PCB board in a basket and dipping it into the solution.
+Once it is taken out of the solution, it is then dried.
 However, it is important to choose a good solution so that any printed circuit board assembly material will not suffer any damage.

 4. Manual cleaning

 Although rarely used, there is an option to clean printed circuit boards by manual methods.
 The problem with this approach is that some areas are barely reachable, especially on smaller PCBs.
 However, for some components, such as the microphone, only the manual method can be used.